New Scholars 2014-2015

-A life-long girl scout, Dana was heavily involved in volunteer work and civic activities while at MacArthur High School in San Antonio.
+A life-long girl scout, Dana was heavily involved in volunteer work and civic activities while at MacArthur High.
 She served as the editor of the student literary magazine and was president of her school’s chapter of the National Honor Society.
 Dana also was captain of the volleyball team and played on the all-district softball team as well.
 Dana’s passion is architecture: she job-shadowed at an architecture firm in the city, explored the quirky architecture of her own neighborhood, and won several state contests for architectural drawing.
 She plans to double-major in Plan II and architecture at UT.

-Barrett attended the Duke Ellington School of Arts in Washington D.C., excelling in creative writing.
+At the Duke Ellington School of the Arts, Barrett excelled in creative writing.
 She served as editor of “Daisy James,” a lifestyle magazine, and “Room 18,” a literary magazine, as well as producing and publishing the school’s yearbook.
 In addition to participating in her church’s youth group and a local recreational soccer league, Barrett was a student acrobat with a Trapeze School.
 She also interned at local writing labs and taught writing workshops for kids.
 Third in her class, Barrett won several academic awards, including national and state-level writing competitions.
 Barrett is excited to take classes and pursue her love of writing while at UT.